"I'm getting fret buzz..."

 13. OLD STRINGS

-Beyond specific damage and production imperfections, general age and wear take their toll to the point where the strings are totally inconsistent across their length.
-Pitting, finger gunk and decay change the mass of the string and it becomes a huge question mark in the perfect operation of the instrument.
-Moreover, they become virtually impossible to intonate - chased that ghost years ago - no fun.
+Beyond specific damage and production imperfections, age and wear take their toll to the point where the strings are totally inconsistent across their length.
+Pitting, finger gunk, time and decay change the mass of the string.
+Therefor it becomes a huge question mark in the perfect operation of the instrument.
+Moreover, aged strings become virtually impossible to intonate - no fun.
 Change your strings, kill the gremlins, save your sanity.

 14. STRINGS TOO LIGHT